 The Chelsea Girls

-(J.S.; P.A.S.)
-(S.R. also says starring Gerard Malanga) (D.C. lists as 1965-66) (Stars Mary Woronov, Gerard Malanga, International Velvet, Marie Menken, Dorothy Dean, Pope Ondine, Edie Sedgewick, Eric Emerson, Donald Lyons, Edwin Hood, Patrick, Arthur Loeb, Ingrid Superstar, Randy Borscheidt, Angels Davis, The Velvet Underground & Nico — J.M.)
+J.M. stays stars Mary Woronov, Gerard Malanga, International Velvet, Marie Menken, Dorothy Dean, Pope Ondine, Edie Sedgewick, Eric Emerson, Donald Lyons, Edwin Hood, Patrick, Arthur Loeb, Ingrid Superstar, Randy Borscheidt, Angels Davis, The Velvet Underground & Nico

 I a Man